larsmagne/bookiez.el/README.md

 Data Format and Exports
 =======================

-The data is written in a JSON format to `bookiez-data-file'.
+The data is written in a JSON format to `bookiez-data-file', which is ~/.emacs.d/bookiez.json by default.

 You can export the data to HTML (suitable for putting on a web site to look at your books while on the go) by using the `M-x